 Merit School of Music seeks an experienced and high caliber cello teacher to teach small group class and private lesson instruction Mondays – Thursdays at our Merit Music in Communities program located at Chopin Elementary (2450 W. Rice St. Chicago, IL 60622).
-Qualified candidates would also be considered to teach private lessons, orchestra sectionals and the Suzuki-Alegre Cello Choir within the Alice S. Pfalzer Tuition-free Conservatory Program at Merit’s main campus (38 S Peoria St, Chicago, IL 60607).
-Instruction will begin in September 2019.
+Qualified candidates would also be considered to teach private lessons, at Merit’s main campus (38 S Peoria St, Chicago, IL 60607).
+Instruction will begin in ASAP.
 Candidates interested in all or part of this position are encouraged to apply; please make sure to specify your interest and availability in your cover letter.

 The Cello Faculty reports to the Strings and Orchestra Program Director.

 Responsibilities of the Cello Faculty include, but are not limited to:

 • Delivering high-quality instruction to students in weekly lessons or classes

 Merit School of Music | Joy Faith Knapp Music Center | 38 South Peoria Street | Chicago, IL 60607 | www.meritmusic.org